Garridot/Garridot/README.md

 # 💫 About Me:
-Hi there 👋<br>My name is Tomás Garrido and I am a programmer focused on backend development, API, and data manipulation. <br><br>For the last three years, I have been learning about web development through online courses, as well as self-taught.<br>Thanks to this, I have had the opportunity to develop projects that have strengthened my skills and knowledge.<br><br>I am excited to be able to work in a team so that I can share and improve my learned knowledge, help build projects and improve as a developer.
+Hi there 👋<br>My name is Tomás Garrido and I am a programmer focused on backend development, API, and data manipulation. <br>For the last three years, I have been learning about web development through online courses, as well as self-taught.<br>Thanks to this, I have had the opportunity to develop projects that have strengthened my skills and knowledge.<br>I am excited to be able to work in a team so that I can share and improve my learned knowledge, help build projects and improve as a developer.

 ## 🌐 Socials: